Heat modulated affine stochastic volatility models for forward curve dynamics: Finite-Rank Approximations of Heat-Modulated Affine SV Models

-where $(L_t)_{t \geq 0}$ is a $\cH$-valued L\'evy process with almost surely increasing paths, and $L_{\Delta}$ denotes the Lyapunov operator of the Laplacian as described in Example~\ref{ex:Laplacian}.
-We denote by $\varphi_{L}$ for the Laplace exponent of the L\'evy process $L$ with characteristics $(b,0,m)$, i.e.
+where $(L_t)_{t\ge0}$ is a $\cHplus$-valued Lévy subordinator and $L_\Delta$ denotes the Lyapunov operator associated with the Laplacian, cf. Example~\ref{ex:Laplacian_Forward}.
+We denote by $b_{\mathrm{phys}}\in\cHplus$ the physical drift of the subordinator and by $m$ its Lévy measure on $\cHplus\setminus\{0\}$.
+Since the affine admissibility convention in Definition~\ref{def:admissible-irregular} uses the compensated truncation $\chi(\xi)=\xi\one_{\{\|\xi\|\le1\}}$, the canonical affine drift parameter is